strjean/interview-frontend/README.md

 # How to

 * Fork the repository and make your changes in your own private fork
-* Invite q.luc@soilcapital.com to the fork
+* Open a Pull Request to the base repository

 ## What needs to be done